interledger/paymentpointers.org/.github/contributing.md

 ## Types of contributions

-You can contribute to Payment pointers in several ways.
+You can contribute to Payment Pointers in several ways.

 ### :beetle: Issues